-The final grade for student teaching is the responsibility of the university supervisor after consultation with the cooperating teacher.
+The final grade for student teaching is the responsibility of the university supervisor after consultation with the mentor teacher.
 To be eligible for a Pennsylvania Teaching Certificate, the teacher candidate must receive at least an academic grade of "C" for both assignments.
-Candidates are evaluated on the PDE430 and the Teacher Internship Performance Rating (TIPR).
+Candidates are evaluated on the PDE 430 and the Teacher Internship Performance Rating (TIPR).